Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/Lesson-01.md

 		- CORS !?
 			- What is CORS
 			- How to to deal with it

+## The Titanic Dataset

+Take a look at the [Titanic Dataset](https://www.kaggle.com/c/titanic/data).
+This link points to the Titanic dataset on Kaggle.
+There is also a copy in tutorial repo.

+Take a look at the data, ask yourself what you see?

+- There is a record for each passenger
+- Each passenger has fields for a range of data points
+	- age, fare, pclass, sex, etc.

+What values can you find here?
+What would you want to know from this?

+Pair and dicuss.
+Come up with a list of things you find interesting.
+List as many things as you can.

+Write the list on the board.

 ## Exercise

 Using the Titanic dataset

 - Find the min, max, and range
-- Normalize
 - Filter
+- Counting values
 - Make elements on screen that visualize information
-	- Make an element for each passenger
-		- Normalize values and set style properties
-	- Make an element for each embarkation
-		- Agregate and normalize data
+- Agregate data

 ## Display things on the screen